-In 2017/18 I posted and shared one short informational and inspirational video per week.
+In 2017 through 2018, I posted and shared one short informational and inspirational video per week.
 This was, once again, to be more visible and to demonstrate I had a voice, and my intention was to give value.

-In 2018, LinkedIn reached out to me and said I have been named in the Top 25 voices for LinkedIn for Australia in 2018.
-I admit I had to check if the email was spam or a scam, but it turned out to be legitimate.
+LinkedIn reached out to me and said I had been named in the Top 25 voices for LinkedIn for Australia in 2018.
+I admit, I had to check if the email was spam or a scam, but it turned out to be legitimate.

-These are just two examples of how amplifying your three core essences of you will lead to being seen as reputable, credible and knowledgeable.
-It can be surprising what can impact how others perceive you and your impact: take Joseph as an example:
+These are just two examples of how amplifying your three core essences will lead to being seen as reputable, credible, and knowledgeable.
+It can be surprising what can impact how others perceive you and your impact.
+Take Joseph as an example:

-Project Manager, Joseph, hates being on camera when the project team meets.
-Joseph also wants to be promoted: he’s been overlooked twice now.
-Joseph and I, while undertaking a DISC debrief also looked at his visibility, voice and value.
-While the link to being on camera and being promoted might seem like a stretch, when Joseph determined to get specific feedback on why he’s missing promotions, each leader he spoke with made reference to his (in)visibility.
-One comment Joseph received:
+Project Manager Joseph hates being on camera when the project team meets.
+Joseph also wants to be promoted, but he’s been overlooked twice now.
+Joseph and I, while undertaking a DISC debrief also looked at his visibility, voice, and value.
+While the link to being on camera and being promoted might seem like a stretch when Joseph determined to get specific feedback on why he’s missing promotions, each leader he spoke with made reference to his (in)visibility.
+Here’s one comment Joseph received:

-Knowing what to work on can be challenging, overwhelming which could cause paralysis from analysis.
+Knowing what to work on can be challenging and overwhelming, which could cause paralysis from analysis.

 - What fears come up more often than anything else?